 Can't Sleep?
 Try These 10 Healthy Midnight Snack Ideas to Cure Your Hunger

-Believe it or not, it's acceptable to give in to those late night hunger feelings.
-Avoiding hunger can keep you awake longer, leaving you exhausted the following day.
+Believe it or not, it's acceptable to feed into those late night hunger feelings.
 Do not be discouraged to reach for a midnight snack if you can't sleep!

 Is hunger for a fourth meal waking you up each night?
 Individuals often believe giving into that pesky growling stomach will pack on the pounds.
 Although metabolism does slow down while resting, it does not completely stop.

 Furthermore, avoiding hunger can keep you awake, leaving the body sluggish and tired the following day.
 Do not feel discouraged to reach for these midnight snack ideas if struggling to fall asleep!

 Let the warmth of oatmeal soothe you back to sleep.
 Since the complex carb is loaded with fiber, hunger will remain at bay until breakfast time.

 Naturally elevate the nutritional profile and flavor by drizzling favorite nut butter, berries, cinnamon, and other favorite oatmeal toppings.

 Also add a splash of milk for added benefit, as the calcium-booster is also a natural source of tryptophan.
 Pairing tryptophan with carbohydrate increases the bioavailability of serotonin, a neurotransmitter that plays an integral role in sleep regulation.